-The Student Wellbeing programme for students in Years 7-9 helps foster positive values and principles and educates the whole child.
+The Character Education programme for students in Years 7-9 helps foster positive values and principles and educates the whole child.
 Through lessons and a wide-range of activities, students gain practical knowledge and skills to help them live healthy lives and learn to manage any moral, social, and cultural challenges that they may face as they approach adulthood.

 At YCIS, we believe that art and culture should play an essential role in the life of our students, both inside and outside our classrooms.
 Through our Secondary Art courses, students become knowledgeable about different materials, processes, and practices, and engage confidently with art, craft, and design, both from the contemporary world as well as that of different cultures and periods of history.

 Music and Drama